electrolux-oss/infrakitchen/docs/core-concepts/templates/overview.md

 1. Navigate to **Templates** in the sidebar
 2. Click **Create**
 3. Fill in required fields (name, template key, description)
-4. Configure optional properties (parents, children, labels, cloud resource types)
+4. Configure optional properties (parents, children, labels, cloud resource types, template configuration)
 5. Check **Abstract** if the template should not be instantiated directly
 6. Click **Save**